Skip to content

 Most heat sensitive-products are shipped inside an insulated pouch containing a reusable cold pack to keep them cool in transit.
 The fully frozen cold pack is placed into the insulated pouch when the order is prepared to ship, and as the cold pack thaws over the following days, the insulated pouch continues to keep the product cool.
 Heat sensitive products are designed to withstand short-term temperature variations, and remain safe and effective to use.
 If indicated on the product’s label, be sure to promptly place the product into the refrigerator for long-term storage.

 Did you know?
-Fullscript has five distribution centers, located in Arizona, Pennsylvania, California, Kansas, Virginia, and Ontario, Canada.
+Fullscript has five distribution centers in the U.S., located in Arizona, Pennsylvania, California, Kansas, Virginia, as well as a distribution center in Ontario, Canada.

 The bottom line